Female Voices - Short Film Fund

 What Are We Doing?

-First Flights and Goldfinch want to find the next big thing in female* filmmakers.
+First Flights wants to find the next big thing in female* filmmakers.

 *a person, who identifies as female.